nishantsinha00/drqa/README.md

 ## Discussion and Contribution

 If you have any comment or feedback, please don't hesitate to use the `Discussions` section and open a new topic.
-You can also reach out directly via [Linkedin](https://www.linkedin.com/in/mehdiallahyari/) or [Twitter](https://twitter.com/MehdiAllahyari)
+You can also reach out directly via [Linkedin](https://www.linkedin.com/in/nishant-sinha-201885191/)